About Zachor

 The ZACHOR Holocaust Remembrance Foundation, founded in 2009, is dedicated to ensuring the remembrance of the Holocaust.

 The building blocks for ZACHOR began in 1995 when founder and visionary Ben Lesser started sharing his story with the public.
-In 2008, Ben purchased a tiny lapel with the Hebrew letters of the word ZACHOR…Remember, where he wore it affixed to his jacket daily.
+In 2008, Ben purchased a tiny lapel with the Hebrew letters of the word ZACHOR…Remember, he wore it affixed to his jacket daily.

-Lesser founded the organization in 2009 in pursuit of preserving the memory of the Holocaust and to prevent such tragedies from happening again through continued outreach and education.
+Lesser founded the organization in 2009 in pursuit of preserving the memory of the Holocaust and preventing such tragedies from happening again through continued outreach and education.
 In turn, this little piece of ZACHOR jewelry symbolized much more than just the word “remember”; it symbolized an idea.
 A passion.
 A promise to spread love, not hate.

-Over the years ZACHOR has grown to accommodate the ever-changing world what we live in.
-Thus, ZACHOR expanded its educational programs with Ben’s curriculum-based autobiography Living a Life That Matters, From Nazi Nightmare to American Dream.” , and newly developed first ever online curriculum taught by a survivor – ZACHOR Holocaust Curriculum where over 500+ schools worldwide are utilizing.
-Outreach is the helm of our organization and continues to evolve through our “Generation Now” campaign engaging and encouraging survivors of all ages to order and wear their pins proudly.
+Over the years, ZACHOR has grown to accommodate the ever-changing world that we live in.
+Thus, ZACHOR expanded its educational programs with Ben’s curriculum-based autobiography, “Living a Life That Matters, From Nazi Nightmare to American Dream,” and a newly developed, first-ever online curriculum taught by a survivor—ZACHOR Holocaust Curriculum, which over 500+ schools worldwide are utilizing.
+Outreach is the helm of our organization and continues to evolve through our “Generation Nowcampaign, engaging and encouraging survivors of all ages to order and wear their pins proudly.
 And lastly, the future of ZACHOR is teaching tolerance by advocating change through the I-SHOUT-OUT.org, an anti-hate movement with a mission to put an end to intolerance by speaking up and out for those who cannot.

-1. Preservation of Holocaust Survivors stories.
+1. Preservation of Holocaust Survivors’ Stories.

 2. Making the past relevant to today with Ben Lesser serving as the voice for those who did not survive the Holocaust.

 4. Prevention starts with education.
-Provide FREE access to the comprehensive interactive teaching site, ZACHOR Holocaust Curriculum to school districts, teachers, students and history enthusiasts.
+Provide FREE access to the comprehensive interactive teaching site, ZACHOR Holocaust Curriculum, to school districts, teachers, students, and history enthusiasts.

 6. Manufacture and distribute the mighty ZACHOR lapel pin to ensure the world always remembers.